-IX.
+VIII.
 CONCLUSIONS

-This paper presents a Multitrack PFC architecture which has many benefits compared to conventional PFC architectures.
-The Multitrack architecture leverages the complementary advantages of switched-inductor, switched-capacitor, and magnetic isolation circuits, and gains mutual benefits from the way they are merged together by processing power in multiple voltage domains and current channels.
+This paper presents a Multitrack PFC architecture which offers many advantages compared to conventional PFC architectures.
+The Multitrack architecture leverages the advantages of switched-inductor, switched-capacitor, and magnetic isolation circuits, and gains mutual benefits from the way they are merged together by processing power in multiple voltage domains and current channels.
 Advanced control methodologies for maintaining ZVS across wide operation range is presented.
-A prototype universal ac input, $12V{\rm DC}$ output, 150W, $50W/{\rm inch}^3$ PFC system was designed and tested.
-The effectiveness of the Multitrack PFC architecture has been experimentally validated.
+A prototype universal ac input, 12 VDC output, 150 W, 50 W/inch PFC system was designed and tested and achieved 92% of efficiency.
+The concept of Multitrack PFC is applicable to a wide range of ac-dc grid interface applications targeting high efficiency and very high power density.